-The Board engages in consistent and ongoing administration of the compensation structure to ensure that reality matches philosophy and that equity is maintained.
+The Board engages in consistent and ongoing administration of the compensation structure to ensure that it matches the Board's compensation philosophy and that equity is maintained.
 An ongoing system of compensation review ensures that total compensation levels are benchmarked externally against the appropriate labour market and internally against appropriate job evaluation criteria.